arruumkiranadjie/SQL-Portfolio_BrazilianE-Commerce/README.md

 ## 📌 Overview

-This project is a business-first, end-to-end SQL analysis of **Olist** — Brazil's largest e-commerce marketplace — using its publicly available transaction dataset from Kaggle.
-The dataset spans **2016 to 2018** and covers over **100,000 orders** across multiple relational tables, capturing the full commercial lifecycle from customer purchase through to delivery, payment, and review.
+*SQL Project - Brazilian E-Commerce Analysis* provides a business-first, data-driven diagnostic of one of Brazil’s largest e-commerce marketplace, **Olist**.
+Moving beyond descriptive statistics, this analysis utilizes advanced SQL to dissect the commercial lifecycle of over **100,000** orders spans from **2016–2018**.
+The primary objective is to identify levers for **revenue stability, customer retention, and operational excellence** by uncovering hidden frictions in the order funnel and seller performance.

 Each of the **10 analyses** in this project follows a structured analytical framework: